Skip to main content.

 Why Use a DVL With Your ROV?

 Additionally, a Doppler Velocity Log improves terrain following.
 Helping ROV pilots maintain an optimal altitude above the seafloor when using imaging sonar or during underwater surveys.
-Combined with advanced Boxfish ROV systems, the velocity feedback provided by a DVL enhances underwater navigation, vehicle stability and control.
+Combined with advanced Boxfish ROV systems, the velocity feedback provided by a DVL enhances underwater ROV navigation, vehicle stability and control.

 Diagram Showing How ROV DVL Works With A Boxfish ROV

-How an ROV DVL Works
+How an DVL Works to Enhance ROV Navigation

 The Doppler Velocity Log emits a narrow beam acoustic wave from each of its four transducers.
 The transducers are each angled downwards in different directions.